Family & Divorce Law

 Non-Court Dispute Resolution

 Many family disputes can be resolved without ever going into a courtroom.
-Going to Court should generally be a last resort – it’s expensive, stressful, and time-consuming.
+Going to Court should generally be a last resort – it is expensive, stressful, and time-consuming.
 We always explore alternative methods first, which are often quicker, cheaper, and less damaging to ongoing relationships, especially when children are involved.

 Alternative dispute resolution methods can be particularly effective in family matters because they allow you to maintain more control over the outcome and can preserve important relationships that need to continue, especially as co-parents.